-- Oven (no microwave) - Heat-resistant protective gloves
+- Oven (no microwave)

+- · Heat-resistant protective gloves

+- New valve seat seal

-- 1. Heat new valve seat seal in oven .
+- 1. Heat the new valve seat seal in the oven.

 - Temperature: 140 °C (guideline value)

 - Time: 3 5 minutes (guideline value)

 !
-Ensure that the seal can be deformed along the circumference without much effort.
-The required heating time depends on the respective oven and can vary accordingly.
+Make sure that the seal can be deformed along the circumference without much effort.
+The heating time required depends on the type of oven and can vary accordingly.

-Fig.38: Oven
+Fig.41: Oven

-2. Use both thumbs to press the heated valve seat seal into the radial groove at one point.
+- 2. Use both thumbs to press the heated valve seat seal into the radial groove at one point. - !
+Valve seat seals made of hard sealing materials must not be greased.